 If you had doorstep loans from lender such as Provident, you may be able to get a refund of the interest you paid if the lender should have realised the loan was unaffordable for you.
 Doorstep lending - also called home credit - is where a collector comes to your house to collect the repayments.
 Doorstep loans are used by over 1.3 million people in Britain.
 The four largest lenders are … [Read more...]

-QuickQuid is getting a lot of affordability complaints from customers asking for refunds of interest and charges.
+QuickQuid is getting a lot of payday loan affordability complaints from customers asking for refunds of interest.
 Many people are going to the Financial Ombudsman and getting large payouts awarded.
-This article looks a what happens when you first contact QQ with a complaint, what sort of offers they make and what happens when the complaint goes to the Financial Ombudsman.
-I mainly refer to … [Read more...]
+This article looks a what happens when you first contact QuickQuid with a complaint, what sort of offers they make and what happens when the complaint goes to the Financial Ombudsman.
+It also applies … [Read more...]

 In November 2016. the FCA issued a very broad Call for Input on High Cost Credit.
 In November 2014 when the price cap and other payday lending rules were announced, it was stated that they would be reviewed after two years and this new Call for Input is part of that review.
 Andrew Bailey, Chief Executive of the FCA, said: We have come up to the point of reviewing the cap on payday lending, … [Read more...]